kgyrtkirk/druid/.github/BENCHMARKING.md

    - Uses `worker.yml` for consistent setup and execution
    - `run_benchmark` passes JMH output options as arguments to the benchmark script
    - Benchmark script outputs to `benchmark-results.json`
-   - `run_benchmark` creates directory structure: `benchmark-results/{suite-name}/{suite-name}.json`
+   - `run_benchmark` creates directory structure: `benchmark-results/{suite-name}/current.json`
    - Worker uploads artifacts with the prepared directory structure

 2. **Push results job** (runs after all benchmarks complete):
    - Checks out the benchmark repository using `actions/checkout` with token
    - Configures git user/email for commits
-   - Downloads all benchmark result artifacts
+   - Downloads all benchmark result artifacts (merged into `benchmark-results/`)
-   - Calls `push_benchmark_results` which:
+   - Calls `push_benchmark_results` with no arguments
-     - Processes all result files
+   - Script detects suite names from directory structure
+   - Loops over suites, copying each `current.json` to `{commit-sha}.json`
    - Creates single commit with all suites
    - Pushes to benchmark repository
    - Prints comparison URLs for all suites

 This architecture allows:
 - Multiple benchmarks to run concurrently via matrix